* The artwork title is "The Ark of the Covenant with the Divine Glory". The artwork is in the Isaiah Bible.

 * "wax melts before the fire" -Wax in ages past was made of animal fat and burned to provide light.
 Once wax, when used is gone forever, never to return.

 * "may you blow them away" -Dissipate to nothing.
 C.S.
-Lewis wrong a short book where the wicked became so small that they fell between the cracks of the streets, ever getting farther apart because of their selfishness and self-isolation.
+Lewis wrote a short book where the wicked became so small that they fell between the cracks of the street bricks, the evil doers ever getting farther apart because of their fear, selfishness, and self-isolation.

 * Psalm 68:3 "But may the righteous be glad and rejoice before God; may they be happy and joyful."

-* "the righteous" -Israel as the committed people of God in distinction from those opposed to the coming of God's kingdom (the "wicked" of verse 2).
+* "the righteous" -Israel as the committed people of God is distinction from those opposed to the coming of God's kingdom (the "wicked" of verse 2).
 (NIV Study Bible)

 * Galatians 5:22, "But the fruit of the Spirit is... joy."